-Colors flashed through Loki's mind in torrents: memories stripped to only the barest of impressions.
-They roared up from silence, reasserting awareness of the world.
+Colors flashed through his mind in torrents.
+Memories stripped to only the barest of impressions roared up from silence, reasserting awareness of the world.
 He gasped at the sudden influx, lungs deflating uselessly as thoughts slammed back into his mind.
 For minutes they blared, loud and high and demanding.
 Then the vivid splashes faded back into a tolerable murmur, leaving nothing behind but a sea of darkness.

 Stretching infinitely before him, the void devoured all light.
-No dancing, shining stars were permitted to enter here.
-The darkness was complete, and even summoned fire could illuminate naught but his pale, taut flesh.
+No stars were permitted to enter.
+The darkness was complete, and even summoned fire could illuminate naught but pale, taut flesh.
 It was like existence ceased to be: a true epitome of nothingness.

-But something did exist there, suspended in inky black.
-This place was now Loki's home and prison.
+But something did exist there, suspended in the inky black.
+The void was both Loki's home and prison.
 At times, it was all he could remember.
-To think there was something other than this, a color other than black, was ludicrous.
-Only in memory or magic was there something different, and even then it was just a hopeless mockery.
+To think that something existed beyond it, beyond black, was ludicrous.
+Only in memory and magic was there something different, and even then it was just a hopeless mockery.
 He was never going to get out of the void.
-He fell in, and now he would stay here forever.
+He fell in, and now he would stay forever.

-When he let go of the spear, he had expected to die.
-It was a decision born of despair and guilt; he had craved it.
-It was suppose to be easy.
-He let go, he fell.
-And as his brother- reaching in vain, shouting his name – faded from sight along with his father- "No, Loki" -he had expected to void to swallow him, to kill him.
-He expected the suffering to end, for everything to end.
-His life was the only thing left.
-Everything else had been taken from him.
-All he could ask for was for a finale : the curtain close on the bitter pit his life had, without warning, become.
+When Loki let go of the spear, he had expected to die.
+It was a decision born of despair and guilt; it was supposed to be easy.
+He let go.
+He fell.
+And as his brother—reaching in vain, shouting his name—faded from sight along with his father—"No, Loki"—he'd expected the void to swallow him, to kill him.
+He'd expected his suffering to end.
+Everything else had been taken from him, and all he could ask for was the finale, a curtain closed on his unwanted life.

 But in the end, even that was denied him.
 The void took the stars, the warmth, the air, but it did not take him.
-His lungs burned, seared infinitely, but he did not die.
+His lungs seared infinitely, but he did not die.
 Hunger hollowed him, but he did not die.
-Thoughts tore into him, fueled by the black, black, black everywhere, but there was no reprieve; he did not die.
-It was suppose to be over quickly.
-Freefall... then freedom.
+Thoughts tore into him, fueled by the black, black, black surrounding him, but there was no reprieve; he did not die.
+It was supposed to be over quickly.

 The first few days had somehow been the worst.
-Even later, when the world was nothing but a blur of intense pain, had not been as bad as the beginning; because in the beginning, he still had hope.
-He thought maybe he could still die, even though logically he knew it was impossible.
+Even though the world was nothing but a blur of intense pain, it was not as bad as the beginning had been; in the beginning, he still had hope.
+He'd thought that maybe he could die, though logically he knew it was impossible.
 Or maybe, just maybe, someone would come looking for him.
-His brother- no, not brother, but oh how he wanted him so- would come barreling in on that damnable hammer of his, laughing and so ridiculously forgiving.
-It'd never happen, but lost in timeless pitch, he hoped and dreamed.
-Sometimes he deluded himself so fully that for moments he thought for sure he'd be rescued.
-Unlike now- where he allowed himself to drift with listlessly- he had twisted and strained, searching futilely for life or liberty.
-He would spend hours teleporting himself, envisioning anywhere that wasn't here in hope that something would click.
-But there'd only be that familiar feeling of twisting in his guts and rippling on his skin as he relocated himself to another expanse of emptiness.
-At least, he thought he shifted.
-He couldn't even tell if he had moved when everything looked the same.
+His brother—no, not brother, but he wanted Thor to be—would barrel in with that damnable hammer, laughing and ridiculously forgiving.
+It'd never happen, but lost in timeless pitch, Loki hoped and dreamed.
+There were times that he had deluded himself so fully that he thought for sure he'd be rescued.
+When he wasn't, he twisted and strained, searching futilely for life or liberty.
+He would spend hours teleporting himself, envisioning anywhere that wasn't there in hope that something would click.
+But there was only that familiar feeling of twisting in his guts and rippling on his skin as he relocated himself to another expanse of emptiness.
+At least, he thought he moved.
+He couldn't tell when everything looked the same.

-Then a month went by, filled with nothing but black and agony and black, and he faced the truth: no one was ever coming for him again.
-He messed up one too many times, and this was his punishment- to float forever in shadow, denied any realm to call his home.
+Then a month went by, filled with nothing but black and agony and black, and he faced the truth: no one was coming for him.
+He messed up one too many times, and this was his punishment—to float forever in shadow, denied any realm to call his home.
 Not Asgard, not even Jotunheim.
 Just the forgotten space in between.

 And Loki knew what this place was doing to him.
-He was tenacious, using everything he learned in his thousand years of life to keep his brain together, but it still tore his sanity.
-In the beginning, he recited poetry and spells in his mind, mouth miming the words.
-Then when he started stuttering over the lines, he switched to simply thinking about anything and everything he could to keep the silence at bay.
-However, such efforts were not enough; even his running commentaries would eventually cut off without warning, and he wouldn't even realize it until someone yanked the volume back up again.
+He was tenacious, using everything that he learned in his thousand years of life to keep his mind together, but it still tore his sanity.
+In the beginning, he recited poetry and spells, mouth miming the words.
+Then, when he started stuttering over the lines, he switched to thinking about anything and everything he could to keep the silence at bay.
+However, such efforts were not enough; even his running commentaries eventually cut off without warning, and he wouldn't realize it until something yanked the volume up again.

-In the end, it just hadn't taken long before he started losing touch with reality- for what was reality when there was no sight, no sound?
+Too quickly did he begin to lose touch with reality.
+For what was reality when there was no sight, no sound?
 Robbed of all senses, lost with no direction, there was no such thing as reality.
 The years ticked by, taking with them his mind.
-He could feel himself slipping, sliding, deeper and deeper, into an embodiment of his environment.
+He could feel himself slipping, sliding deeper and deeper into an embodiment of his environment.

-Ironically, the first to fade was his anger.
+Ironically, the first emotion to fade was Loki's anger.
 It wasn't gone, not by a long shot.
 Sometimes his fury overcame him so suddenly and completely that he spent days screaming and shouting and thrashing, mouthing every slight upon his person for no one to hear.
 But in between such explosive fits, he could no longer fuel the furnace that had led him to genocide.
 There was no energy, no drive.
-Holding on to his grudges served him no purpose here besides allowing insanity to claw at him that much harder.
-So the hate slipped between the gaps.
+Holding on to grudges served no purpose except to allow insanity to claw at him that much harder; his hate slipped between the gaps.

-Not that it really mattered when everything else left him too.
-His sorrow, his joy, his pride, his envy- Loki knew he had become nothing more than mass of continual agony and blankness.
-When moments such as these struck him, when his mind was his to use once more, it was hard to feel horrified about what he now become.
-He still tried to fight it off, to preserve what he had left; Loki had always been determined and unflinching in his goals, and while the void robbed him of many things, it could not rob him of who he is.
+Not that it really mattered when everything else left, too.
+His sorrow, his joy, his pride, his envy; Loki knew he had become nothing more than a mass of continual agony and blankness.
+When moments such as these struck him, when his mind was his to use once more, it was hard to feel horrified about what he had become.
+He still tried to fight it off, to preserve what he had left; Loki had always been determined and unflinching in his goals, and while the void robbed him of many things, it could not rob him of who he was.

-He is Loki: the greatest spellcaster in the Nine Realms.
-He is a genius who mastered the lost arts and is virtually a walking library of all that is arcane.
-He is the God of Mischief and Lies, master of trickery and beautifully intricate plots.
-He is Asgardian-
+'I am Loki: the greatest spellcaster in the Nine Realms.
+I am a genius who mastered the lost arts and am a walking library of all that is arcane.
+I am the God of Mischief and Lies, master of trickery and intricate plots.
+I am Asgardian-'